siberianfox/tinygwiki/5th-and-6th-Axis---Dual-Board-Operation.md

 ** The instructions on this page are experimental so please be warned **

 ## Theory of Operation
+TinyG can operate in a Master/Slave configuration to control up to 8 motors.
+The motors can control any of the XYZABC axes, and axes can be doubled (or more) for dual gantry and other configurations.
+Use the $AM config to map motors to axes.

+This works as so.
+The master board accepts commands over USB as normal.
+It sends the exact bytes it receives to the slave board over an RS-485 link with minimal delay (small # of microseconds).
+Both the slave and the master execute the entire (identical) command stream.

 ## Connecting the Boards